5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 > **Warning**
 This guide is not for beginners!
 There are a lot of things to consider when trying to get newer versions of macOS working on unsupported hardware.
 DON'T upgrade from an existing working version of macOS.
 You won't be able to downgrade afterwards if something goes wrong.
 Perform a clean install on a spare internal disk or create a new volume on your current one.

-## Before you begin
+## Precautions and Limitations
+This is what you need to know before attempting to install macOS Monterey and newer on unsupported systems:

-- Make sure to have a backup of your working EFI folder stored on a FAT32 formatted USB Flash Drive to boot from – just in case something goes wrong.
+- Backup your working EFI folder on a FAT32 formatted USB Flash Drive – just in case something goes wrong.
+- Check if your iGPU/GPU is supported by OCLP.
+Although Drivers for Intel, NVIDIA and AMD cards can be added in Post-Install, the [list of supported GPUs](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) is limited.
+- AMD Polaris Cards (Radeon 4xx/5xx, etc.) can't be used with Ivy Bridge CPUs because they rely on the AVX2 instruction set which is only supported by Haswell and newer.
-- Before you start modifying your config and EFI, make sure to check if any peripherals you are using are still compatible with macOS Ventura (Wifi and BlueTooth come to mind).
+- Check if any peripherals you are using are compatible with macOS 12+ (Wifi and BlueTooth come to mind).
-- When using Broadcom Wifi/Bluetooth Cards, you will need different [combinations of kexts](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-7-broadcom-wifi-and-bluetooth) which need to be controlled via `MinKernel` and `MaxKernel` settings
-- Same might be true for Intel Wireless Cards
+- When using Broadcom Wifi/BT Cards, you may need different [combinations of kexts](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-7-broadcom-wifi-and-bluetooth) which need to be controlled via `MinKernel` and `MaxKernel` settings.
+Same applies to Intel Wifi/BT Cards
-- Check if your GPU is compatible with macOS Ventura.
-Drivers for Intel iGPU and GPU drivers for NVIDIA Kepler and AMD cards can be re-installed in Post using OpenCore Legacy Patcher ([supported cards](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches))
+- Incremental (or delta) System Updates won't work after applying root patches with OCLP.
+Instead, the whole macOS Installer will be downloaded every time (approx. 12 GB)!
+- Modifying the system with OCLP Requires SIP, Apple Secure Boot and AMFI to be disabled so there are some compromises in terms of security.

 ## Preparations
 I assume you already have a working OpenCore configuration for your Ivy Bridge system.
 Otherwise follow Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) to create one.
 The instructions below are only additional steps required to install and boot macOS Monterey and newer.